 “sense.”
 The Hebrew word translated “sense” is leb (#03820 לֵב), which is more literally, “heart.”
 Leb occurs over 800 times in the Old Testament, and it has an extensive semantic range—a very large number of different meanings—and often combines a number of meanings into one use.
 The Hebrew language and culture ascribes physical, mental, and moral functions to the heart, as well as control over the physical body.
 Actually, leb has so many meanings that saying it means “heart” is too restrictive.
 The only truly accurate way to translate many of the words in the Hebrew, Aramaic, and Greek texts is to understand their full range of meaning and then translate them according to the context.
-The full range of meanings of leb includes, but is not limited to, heart, inner man, mind, will, thinking, reflection, inclination, resolution, understanding, sense or good sense, and in some contexts it can also refer to the seat of passion and emotion.
+The full range of meanings of leb includes, but is not limited to, heart, inner man, mind, will, thinking, reflection, inclination, resolution, understanding, good sense, and in some contexts it can also refer to the seat of passion and emotion.

 Also, scholars have shown that the word “heart” is basically used the same way in both Hebrew and biblical Greek.
 Thus, kardia (#2588 καρδία), the New Testament Greek word for “heart,” is generally used the same way as the Hebrew word leb instead of having the more purely Greek meaning for “heart” that we find in Greek literature.
 Thus, it is generally true that if we understand the Hebrew use of “heart,” then we can understand “heart” in the New Testament as well.